jacky-labs-26/j-fokus/README.md

 A focus tool that works the way your brain actually works.
 Not max output.
 Sustainable output.

+## Philosophy

+J'Fokus is not about doing every session perfectly.
+It's about showing up to the next one.

+The cycle runs.
+You follow when you can.
+You rest when you need to.
+The timer doesn't judge.
+It just waits for you.

+And on the days you do follow it fully?
+You might surprise yourself.
+No planning, no motivating, no guessing what's next.
+Just cycle after cycle quietly adding up.

+Consistency > perfection.
+Every time.

 ## Personal note

 J'Fokus was born from frustration and from learning the hard way that productivity without rhythm leads to burnout.
 I couldn't find a Pomodoro app that automated my exact rhythm and still let me stay in control of it.
 So I decided to build it myself.

+Not to do more.
+To do better.
+Sustainably.

 *J = Je focus.
 Jazda fokus.
 Jacky fokus.*